wavebeem/wavebeem.com/src/blog/2023/the-web-wasnt-a-mistake.md

 ---
-title: "You Deserve to be Happy, or: the Web Wasn't a Mistake"
+title: "You deserve to be happy, or: The web wasn't a mistake"
 description:
   "A discussion of why people hate JS, Electron, and the web.
 Also a plea about how excessive negativity hurts you and those around you."